Summary in english

 The Swedish Consumer Energy Markets Bureau is an independent bureau which provides advice and guidance to consumers.
 All information and guidance is free of charge.
 The Bureau’s activities started in 2002.
 The principles are the three authorities Swedish Consumer Agency, Swedish Energy Agency and the Energy Markets Inspectorate together with the industry organizations Swedenergy and Swedish Gas Association.

 The guidance is primarily for consumers or for someone representing consumers.
-The information and guidance is mostly operated by telephone.
+The information and guidance is mostly operated by email and telephone.
 Consumers can call the Bureau Monday to Friday, 9.00-12.00 am.
-It’s also possible to contact the Bureau by sending a letter/fax or send in a question via our web mail.
+It’s also possible to contact the Bureau by sending an email or ask questions via our web form.

 The consumers can turn to the Consumer Bureau in questions concerning the electricity- or gas market.
 The Bureau offers pre-purchase information concerning suppliers and their prices.
 The Energy Markets Bureau gives information about the process connected with a change of supplier.
 The Bureau also help consumers to understand difficult terms in their bill or contract and common terms used in marketing.
 The Bureau also provides information about e.g. questions of billing and questions concerning metering.